MikePresman/mikepresman.github.io/smigle/site/content/posts/init.md

 ### BEGIN

-Hey !
-My name is Mike Presman and I am a 27 year old software infrastructure engineer working at gadget.dev as an SRE
+My name is Mike Presman and I'm a 27 year old software engineer on the infrastructure team at gadget.dev located in Ottawa, ON.
+Canada

-I love computers and tech.
+I just want to say welcome to my first post
 &nbsp;

 I want to spend the rest of my solving problems related to software, specifically infrastructure problems.